The Boo Crew

 The Boo Crew (originally known as Thugaboo) is a series of children's animated television specials created by the Wayans Brothers.
 It was first aired on Nicktoons Network on August 11, 2006.
-To date, there have been two The Boo Crew specials.
-As of the year of 2017, both specials have been uploaded on YouTube by Shawn Wayans in the channel entitled "The Boo Crew TV" with the theme music omitted as the series was simply re-titled "The Boo Crew".
+Only two specials were released.
+As of the year of 2017, both specials have been uploaded on YouTube by Shawn Wayans on the channel titled "The Boo Crew TV", with the theme music omitted, as the series was simply re-titled "The Boo Crew".

 Plot

 The show centers on the adventures of a group of neighborhood kids of diverse ethnic cultures known as "The Boo Crew" with D-Roc as the leader, often helping each other out and going to serious situations and learning a lesson in morals.
 The show features an abstract voice cast starring most of the Wayans family with the animation having some similarity to other black-centered shows such as The Proud Family.
 The show has a structure combination of African-American cultural endurance and adoration with ending music videos similar to Fat Albert and the Cosby Kids and the kid-centered oriented program synopsis on young love and romance commonly found in the classic Peanuts cartoon specials.